Skip to main content

 Onchain system contracts

-The following smart contracts are required.
+The following smart contracts or alternatives that offer parity are required.

 Replaceability: Versioned via redeployment.